jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 For some minutes the whole court was in confusion, getting the Dormouse turned out, and, by the time they had settled down again, the cook had disappeared.
 ‘Never mind!’ said the King, with an air of great relief.
 ‘Call the next witness.’
-And he added in an undertone to the Queen, ‘Really, my dear, you must cross examine the next witness.
+And he added in an undertone to the Queen, ‘Really, my dear, you must cross- examine the next witness.
 It quite makes my forehead ache!’
-Alice watched the White Rabbit as he fumbled over the list, feeling very curious to see what the next witness would be like, ‘ – for they haven’t got much evidence yes,’ she said to herself.
+Alice watched the White Rabbit as he fumbled over the list, feeling very cu- rious to see what the next witness would be like, ‘ – for they haven’t got much evidence yes,’ she said to herself.
 Imagine her surprise, when the White Rabbit read out, at the top of his shrill little voice, the name ‘Alice!’

 ## Chapter XII